 The Tay Road Bridge, which opened in 1966, had contradictory effects on Newport-on-Tay.
 On the one hand it put the village within a few minutes drive of the centre of Dundee, ensuring its popularity as a commuter base continued to grow.
 On the other it brought the immediate end of the ferry service across the Tay, and a gradual decline in the commercial fortunes of businesses in the village as they found themselves in direct competition with Dundee's supermarkets and other services.

-And while pondering the sad state of the ferry terminus keep a lookout for the remarkable mile-marker embedded in a wall nearby: see photo, left.
+It is worth keeping a lookout for the remarkable mile-marker embedded in a wall near the old ferry terminus.
+The photograph on this page shows it before it was given a fresh coat of paint.
 This was cast by the Alexander Russell Kirkcaldy Foundry in 1824 and was one of a series placed along the length of the "Great Fife Road".

 This road linked Pettycur, the terminus for ferries from Edinburgh with Newport-on-Tay, the terminus for ferries to Dundee.
 New Inn and Cupar, both shown on the sign, were the two staging posts on the road.
 In those days you knew you'd arrived when the distance to your destination read zero!